 As part of my investment portfolio’s annual tune-up, I look at whether I should make any changes to this asset allocation.
 Last year I increased the amount allocated toward bonds/cash from 20 to 30%.
 This year, I think I need to make further changes to my bond/cash allocation.
 Currently, I’ve invested a small percentage in high-yield corporate bond funds.
 These are bonds with companies that have low credit ratings.
 I’ve concluded that I simply don’t need to look for risky investments within my bond allocation.
 For that reason, I’ll be moving the high-yield bond fund over to either TIPS or a total bond market fund.
 I am also keeping an eye on frontier markets.
 Beyond that, no further changes are necessary to my plan this year.

 Be sure to take some time at least once a year to go over your goals and check your allocation plan to see if it’s on track to meet those goals.
-If you’re looking for an easy way to do this, Personal Capital offers a free Investment Checkup tool that analyzes your portfolio for you.
-Once you have all your accounts connected in Personal Capital, it’s easy to login anytime to check your allocation, your net worth and get portfolio recommendations.
+If you’re looking for an easy way to do this, Empower offers a free Investment Checkup tool that analyzes your portfolio for you.
+Once you have all your accounts connected in Empower, it’s easy to login anytime to check your allocation, your net worth and get portfolio recommendations.